-The computer science/mathematics major should enroll in the typical firstyear program and include COSC 101, COSC 121, MATH 150, MATH 220, and MATH 221.
+The computer science major should enroll in the typical first-year program and include CS 110, CS 111, CS 120, and CS 121.

-Computer science/mathematics students wishing to participate in international programs are advised to do so during a summer term.
+Computer science students wishing to participate in international programs are advised to do so during a summer term.